 Europe has a way of inspiring awe.
 So often just walking down old town streets that are over 500 years old leaves you feeling a little wonderstruck.
 That is not even mentioning when get to walk through old castles and imagine the history that occurred right where you are standing.
 Seeing sculptures and paintings in real life that you have only ever saw in art books also leaves you a little lost for words.
 Old cathedrals full of details and seeming impossible domes and arches are also astonishing accomplishments to witness and leave you feeling a little reverential.
 This Europe itinerary for 2 weeks of travel will whet your taste for travel that opens your eyes and leaves you in awe.
-My family and I just completed this Europe trip itinerary so it is family approved!
+My family and I just completed this 2 weeks in Europe itinerary so it is family approved!

 Europe Itinerary 2 weeks